0RuiAlvel0/CI4sparkmake/readme.md

 - Automatically locate the generated file
 - Open it directly in VS Code for immediate editing

+This works when the code base is on a remote server and you are using an extension such as ssh-remote to work on it on your local machine.
+This is the only test that has been made, so I know it works.
+There is no reason why it wouldn't work if the code is local too.

+If you can please confirm that:
+1. This indeed works when the code is local.

 ## 📦 Installation

 1. **Download or clone this repository**: